 - 1. Compliance with The Fair Housing Act (42 U.S.C.
 3601-3619) and implementing regulations at 24 CFR part 100 et seq - 2.
 Compliance with Title VI of the Civil Rights Act of 1964, 42 U.S.C.
 2000d-2000d-4 (Nondiscrimination in Federally Assisted Programs) and implementing regulations at 24 CFR part 1 - 3.
 Compliance with the Age Discrimination Act of 1975 (42 U.S.C.
 6101-6107) and implementing regulations at 24 CFR part 146 - 4.
 Compliance with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) and implementing regulations at 24 CFR part 8 - 5.
 Compliance with the Americans with Disabilities Act, 42 U.S.C.
 12101 et seq - 6.
 Compliance with Affirmatively Furthering Fair Housing (AFFH) requirements, including those listed on HUD's Affirmatively Furthering Fair Housing webpage - 7.
-Compliance with Economic Opportunities for Low-and Very Low-income Persons (Section 3) requirements, including those listed at 24 CFR part 75 - 8.
-Compliance with Improving Access to Services for Persons with Limited English Proficiency (LEP) requirements, including those listed within Federal Register Notice, FR-4878-N-02 (also see HUD's webpage) - 9.
-Compliance with Accessible Technology requirements, including those listed on in HUD's Policy on Section 508 of the Rehabilitation Act and Accessible Technology - 10.
-Compliance with Equal Access Requirements (see 24 CFR 5.105(a)(2) and 5.106) - 11.
-Compliance with Ensuring the Participation of Small Disadvantaged Business, and Women-Owned Business requirements at 2 CFR 200.321
+Compliance with Improving Access to Services for Persons with Limited English Proficiency (LEP) requirements, including those listed within Federal Register Notice, FR-4878-N-02 (also see HUD's webpage)

-- 12. Compliance with Energy Efficient, Sustainable, Accessible, and Free from Discrimination by Design - 13.
-Compliance with Real Estate Acquisition and Relocation requirements (see 49 CFR part 24 and applicable program regulations) - 14.
-Compliance with Participation in HUD-Sponsored Program Evaluation (see Federal Register Notice, FR-6278-N-01) - 15.
-Compliance with OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (see 2 CFR part 200) - 16.
+- 8. Compliance with Accessible Technology requirements, including those listed on in HUD's Policy on Section 508 of the Rehabilitation Act and Accessible Technology - 9.
+Compliance with Equal Access Requirements (see 24 CFR 5.105(a)(2) and 5.106) - 10.
+Compliance with Energy Efficient, Sustainable, Accessible, and Free from Discrimination by Design - 11.
+Compliance with Participation in HUD-Sponsored Program Evaluation (see Federal Register Notice, FR-6278-N-01) - 12.
 Compliance with Drug-Free Workplace requirements (see 2 CFR part 2429, which is HUD's implementation of 41 U.S.C.
-701, et seq.) - 17.
-Compliance with the requirements related to safeguarding resident/client files - 18.
-Compliance with the Federal Funding Accountability and Transparency Act of 2006 (2 CFR part 170) (FFATA), as amended - 19.
-Compliance with Eminent Domain - 20.
-Compliance with Accessibility for Persons with Disabilities requirements on HUD's Disability Overview webpage - 21.
-Compliance with Violence Against Women Act at 24 CFR part 5, subpart L and applicable program regulations - 22.
-Compliance with Conducting Business in Accordance with Ethical Standards/Code of Conduct, including 2 CFR 200.317, 2 CFR 200.318(c) and other applicable conflicts of interest requirements - 23.
-Compliance with the Build America, Buy America (BABA) Act procurement requirements and implementing guidance available on HUD's dedicated webpage - 24.
-Compliance with System for Award Management and Universal Identifier Requirements at 2 CFR part 25 - 25.
-Compliance with section 106(g) of the Trafficking Victims Protection Act of 2000 (TVPA), as amended (22 USC 7104(g)) and implementing regulations at 2 CFR part 175 (Award Term for Trafficking in Persons) - 26.
-Compliance with Award Term and Condition for Recipient Integrity and Performance Matters (see Appendix XII to 2 CFR part 200) - 27.
-Compliance with Suspension and Debarment (see 2 CFR part 2424 and 2 CFR part 180) - 28.
-Compliance with environmental justice requirements under Executive Orders 12898 and 14008, and OMB Memorandum M-21-28, which implements the Justice40 Initiative, section 223 of Executive Order 14008. - 29.
-Compliance with Eliminating Barriers That May Unnecessarily Prevent Individuals with Criminal Histories from Participation in HUD Programs (see HUD Secretary Fudge's April 12, 2022 memorandum) - 30.
-Compliance with equity requirements, which include compliance with racial equity and underserved communities and LGBTQ+ requirements under Executive Orders 13985 and 13988 31.
+701, et seq.) - 13.
+Compliance with the requirements related to safeguarding resident/client files - 14.
+Compliance with the Federal Funding Accountability and Transparency Act of 2006 (2 CFR part 170) (FFATA), as amended - 15.
+Compliance with Eminent Domain - 16.
+Compliance with Accessibility for Persons with Disabilities requirements on HUD's Disability Overview webpage - 17.
+Compliance with the Build America, Buy America (BABA) Act procurement requirements and implementing guidance available on HUD's dedicated webpage - 18.
+Compliance with System for Award Management and Universal Identifier Requirements at 2 CFR part 25 - 19.
+Compliance with section 106(g) of the Trafficking Victims Protection Act of 2000 (TVPA), as amended (22 USC 7104(g)) and implementing regulations at 2 CFR part 175 (Award Term for Trafficking in Persons) - 20.
+Compliance with Suspension and Debarment (see 2 CFR part 2424 and 2 CFR part 180) - 21.
+Compliance with environmental justice requirements under Executive Orders 12898 and 14008, and OMB Memorandum M-21-28, which implements the Justice40 Initiative, section 223 of Executive Order 14008. - 22.
+Compliance with Eliminating Barriers That May Unnecessarily Prevent Individuals with Criminal Histories from Participation in HUD Programs (see HUD Secretary Fudge's April 12, 2022 memorandum) - 23.
+Compliance with equity requirements, which include compliance with racial equity and underserved communities and LGBTQ+ requirements under Executive Orders 13985 and 13988 24.
 Compliance with waste, fraud, and abuse requirements, including whistleblower protections (see HUD's webpage)